cr1901/sentinel/doc/development/overview.md

   manage dependency/up-to-date information, and the command strings you can create are limited.
-* DoIt, on the other hand, allows one to run arbitrary commands of arbitrary complexit, _and_ manage dependency up-to-date information via a [`dodo.py` file](https://pydoit.org/tasks.html#intro) and [database files](https://pydoit.org/globals.html).
+* DoIt, on the other hand, allows one to run arbitrary commands of arbitrary complexity, _and_ manage dependency up-to-date information via a [`dodo.py` file](https://pydoit.org/tasks.html#intro) and [database files](https://pydoit.org/globals.html).
   However, DoIt by itself knows nothing about package management.